sendsmaily/smaily-opencart-module/readme.md

 ### 1.2.0

+**Breaking change**

+This update adds upgrade functionality to our plugin.
+For further updates to work please uninstall older version and reinstall this module.

 - Standardize abandoned cart additional fields across integrations
 - Change `firstname` to `first_name` and `lastname` to `last_name`
 - Add `product_base_price` field.
 Product `price` and `base_price` fields now pass prices with currency symbol.